 Of all the patios in all of Hollywood!
-Here was a 21 year old at the forefront of popular culture, with more Twitter followers than Mötley Crüe & Metallica put together.
+Here was a 21 year old at the forefront of popular culture.
 A net worth of most small countries, and more money in her bank account at any given moment that I’m likely (read: definitely) to see over my lifetime.
-She literally could have been anywhere in the world on this Christmas Eve, and bring us all with her.
-Yet there she was, two feet, a quarterback sneak away.
-And without so much as a sorry for bumping into my back, she was gone.
-She’s right, others would be so lucky to have her bump into them.
+She literally could have been anywhere in the world on this Christmas Eve.
+And bring us all with her.
+Yet there she was, a goal-line QB sneak away.
+Without so much as a sorry for bumping into my back, she was gone.
+And she’s right, others would be so lucky to have her bump into them.
 Shortly thereafter, gone too were the two debutantes we had met earlier.

 As we walked out of Chateau Marmont, commenting on the quality of the urinals (they went all the way to the floor!) and paper towels (very absorbent!) in the bathrooms, my friend still deliberated whether or not to find and ask Miley for an autograph, for his daughter.
 My roommate didn’t show a sign of caring.
 And I did the only sensible thing I could.
 I texted my twelve year old sister – [just met miley cyrus!], fully aware that I didn’t, really.
 But hoping the awe she experienced waking up to my text would somehow temper the fact that, for the first time in her life, her older brother would not be home on Christmas morning.